Dynamic Matching Bandit For Two-Sided Online Markets

+\textsc{Social Welfare Gap}.
+We define social welfare gap as the sum of the absolute value of agent-optimal regret $R_{i}(T)$ across all agents,

+It indicates the difference between the total optimal matching score that could have been achieved under ideal conditions and the actual outcome achieved under the current strategy.
+Since in DMP, social welfare gap is always non-negative and is easier to compare among different policies, which can be used to provide crucial insights into the efficiency of the matching process.

-\subsection{Challenges and Resolutions}
+\section{Challenges and Resolutions}

-The challenges of this contextual online matching bandit problem arise from changing contexts, resulting in dynamic unknown preferences.
-In order to precisely evaluate dynamic preferences, we need to learn them from historical data, which is affected by the designed policy.
-A good algorithm should balance the trade-off between minimizing cumulative agent-optimal stable regret and achieve the true stable matching as many as possible.
+The challenges of the DMP stem from the ever-changing contextual information of job-seekers, which lead to dynamic preferences.
+To accurately evaluate these dynamic preferences, the platform must learn from historical data, influenced by the policy it employs.
+An ideal matching algorithm should effectively balance the trade-off between exploring these contextual information and exploiting them to minimize the agent-optimal regret.